Mparaiso/markme-silex/README.md

     + MARKME_SALT a salt for password encryption ( a sentence , whatever )
     + MARKME_ENVIRONMENT production or development

-+ the webroot is the www folder
++ the webroot is the `web` folder

 + get composer
     + http://getcomposer.org/
     + in the repository folder , install composer packages : php /path-to-composer/composer.phar install

-+ once,the environment variables are configured, in a console ,in the root folder of the app,
++ once,the environment variables are configured, in a console ,in the repo folder

         php console.php  orm:schema-tool:create --force